Mexican rescuers have saved lives in disaster zones around the world. Now they’re in Florida.

 Clad in bright orange jumpsuits and helmets, the volunteers would lift their arms in the air with closed fists in a sign that meant the gathering crowds should remain silent at moments when they had heard a noise that could come from a buried survivor.

-Mexicans would cheer when they arrived at a scene, and some serenaded them with a Mariachi band surrounding a collapsed site, to either thank them for their tireless work or to encourage them to keep going after days-long operations.
+Mexicans would cheer when they arrived at a scene, and some serenaded them with a mariachi band surrounding a collapsed site, to either thank them for their tireless work or to encourage them to keep going after days-long operations.

 Birch recalled being side-by-side with the volunteers who seven years earlier had found his brother’s body.